tarcalia/Faker/README.md

 # Faker
-Test repo to use faker mvn dependency
+## Simple test repository to use faker dependency.

+### Install

+Nothing special, just clone repository & setup database connection in the 'application.properties' then run project.